MicrosoftDocs/architecture-center/docs/reference-architectures/saga/saga.md

 The following patterns might also be useful when implementing this pattern:

 - [Choreography](https://docs.microsoft.com/azure/architecture/patterns/choreography) has each component of the system participate in the decision-making process about the workflow of a business transaction, instead of relying on a central point of control.
-- [Compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) undo work performed by a series of steps, which together defines an eventually consistent operation if one or more of the steps fail.
+- [Compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) undo work performed by a series of steps, and eventually define a consistent operation if one or more steps fail.
 Cloud-hosted applications that implement complex business processes and workflows often follow this *eventual consistency model*.
 - [Retry](https://docs.microsoft.com/azure/architecture/patterns/retry) lets an application handle transient failures when it tries to connect to a service or network resource, by transparently retrying the failed operation.
 Retry can improve the stability of the application.
 - [Circuit breaker](https://docs.microsoft.com/azure/architecture/patterns/circuit-breaker) handles faults that take a variable amount of time to recover from, when connecting to a remote service or resource.
 Circuit breaker can improve the stability and resiliency of an application.
 - [Health endpoint monitoring](https://docs.microsoft.com/azure/architecture/patterns/health-endpoint-monitoring) implements functional checks in an application that external tools can access through exposed endpoints at regular intervals.
 Health endpoint monitoring can help verify that applications and services are performing correctly.